 1. Academic background

-Completion of a bachelor’s degree or foreign equivalent and acceptance at Harvard Law School prior to matriculation at HSPH.
+- Completion of a bachelor’s degree or foreign equivalent and acceptance at Harvard Law School prior to matriculation at Harvard Chan School.

 A demonstrated commitment to public health interests through participation in relevant internships, volunteer experiences, research, and/or student and community activities.